Dear Family and Friends,

-Being parents of a child with special needs means we sometimes have to make choices we never thought we’d find ourselves making.
+Being parents of a disabled child means we sometimes have to make choices we never thought we’d find ourselves making.
 This letter lists some of the unpopular choices we have made over the years that may have you scratching your head.

 We simply ask for your support in accepting our decisions.

 7 Unpopular Choices Parents of a Child with Special Needs Make (and why):

 1- Not to label.
 Sometimes, we decide not to get the official diagnosis for a condition we know our child has.
 We have weighed the pros and cons, and despite what it might seem like to you, it doesn’t really matter to us to have the label stuck on our child.
 Where it is convenient, we do it, where it is not, we avoid it.
 Thanks for respecting that.

 2– To homeschool.
 Strict starting and ending times don’t work for our child who has irregular sleep patterns.
 Getting our child ready for school at a certain time each day and struggling to get ourselves out the door at the same time is just not feasible when our child has been up since 2 a.m. (and falls back asleep minutes before the alarm).
 If we’ve decided to homeschool, we have daily logistics to back us up – not just the educational part (although, if you hang out on this blog long enough, you’ll learn how homeschooling also benefits a disabled child academically).